 The bank uses widely recognised valuation models to determine the fair value of common and simple financial instruments, such as profit rate, that use only observable market data and require little management judgment and estimation.
 Observable prices or model inputs are usually available in the market for listed equity securities.
 The availability of observable market prices and model inputs reduces the need for management judgment and estimation and also reduces the uncertainty associated with determining fair values.
-The availability of observable market prices and model markets and is prone to changes based on specific events and general conditions in the financial markets.
+The availability of observable market prices and inputs varies depending on the products and markets and is prone to changes based on specific events and general conditions in the financial markets.